ucsd-cse131-fa18/03-cobra/README.md

 and/or tests exactly!**

 The testing code is the same as for `boa`.
-ANF conversion is provided, and hasn't changed aside from the addition of new primitives So your tests should focus on the compilation-and-execution tests.
+ANF conversion is provided, and hasn't changed aside from the addition of new primitives, so your tests should focus on the compilation-and-execution tests.
 As usual, fill in new tests in `yourTests.json` following the earlier format.

 An old friend is helpful here, too: `valgrind`.
 You can run